-April 2020 COVID-19 Update: Moving companies in Chicago are deemed an essential service by Governor J.B.
-Pritzker’s statewide stay-at-home order (the order is slated to stay in place until May 31, but renters who are planning to move after June 1, 2020 should follow the guidelines of Illinois' Phase 3 reopening plan.
+June 2020 COVID-19 Update: Moving companies in Chicago were deemed an essential service by Governor J.B.
+Pritzker’s statewide stay-at-home order.
+The original order was extended to stay in place until May 31, but renters who are planning to move after June 1, 2020 should follow the guidelines of Illinois' Phase 3 reopening plan.
 Renters are free to pursue a planned move to a new apartment, provided they don’t move while feeling ill and that, even if they’re 100% healthy, they abide with moving companies’ new safety protocols in the Coronavirus era.

 Many Chicago apartment renters put their search for a new apartment into higher gear during the warmer months.
 Even though leases are constantly renewing and expiring throughout the calendar year in Chicago, renters may find it preferable to move when the weather’s more cooperative.
 Spring and fall undoubtedly contain more of those meteorological Goldilocks days that are not-too-hot, not-too-cold that Chicago apartment renters can bank on.
 All the same, brave renters have even been known to enthusiastically move during the depths of Chicago’s subzero winters once that newly found ideal apartment is available.
 No matter what time of the year you’re moving, here are some of very important things you shouldn’t forget:

 Helpful Tips for Moving In or Out of Chicago Apartments

 You can hold off on buying new furniture for your new space.
 But you should not delay in packing up all your current belongings before moving day arrives.
 There’s always more stuff than you anticipate, and time is at a premium when it comes to moving.